Confederate Railroad: History

 In 1998, the band released its fourth and final studio album for Atlantic, titled Keep on Rockin.
-Its only two singles were "The Big One" and "Cowboy Cadillac", both of which failed to reach the Top 60 on the country singles charts.
-After another compilation titled Rockin' Country Party Pack (which produced another chart single in "Toss a Little Bone", previously from When and Where), the band exited Atlantic.
+Its only two singles were "The Big One" and "Cowboy Cadillac," both of which failed to reach the Top 60 on the country singles charts.
+After another compilation titled Rockin' Country Party Pack (which produced another chart single in "Toss a Little Bone," previously from When and Where), the band exited Atlantic.

 One year later, Confederate Railroad signed to Audium/Koch Records (now E1 Music) for its fifth studio album, Unleashed.
-It was led off by the No. 39 "What Brothers Do".
+It was led off by the no. 39 "What Brothers Do."
 Although this was the band's first Top 40 country hit since "When and Where" in 1995, the other singles – "She Treats Her Body Like a Temple" and "White Trash with Money" – both failed to reach Top 40.

 The band did not record again until 2007's Cheap Thrills, an album of cover songs.
-This album was led off by a cover of "Please Come to Boston", which failed to chart.
+This album was led off by a cover of "Please Come to Boston," which failed to chart.

-Confederate Railroad members signed a record deal with E1 Music in 2010 and released their first-ever live album called "Confederate Railroad Live: Back to the Barrooms".
+Confederate Railroad members signed a record deal with E1 Music in 2010 and released their first-ever live album called "Confederate Railroad Live: Back to the Barrooms."
 Cody McCarver of Confederate Railroad also signed to the label and has recently had success with Confederate Railroad's song "White Trash with Money" which was written by Confederate Railroad's Danny Shirley with songwriter Buck Moore.
 The video by Cody also featured Jimmy Dormire who left Confederate Railroad in 2008.
-Cody McCarver released a single and video called "I'm America".
+Cody McCarver released a single and video called "I'm America."

 Since 2019, the band has missed bookings and had concerts cancelled because of concerns over the band's name and their logo's inclusion of two Confederate flags.
-In cancelling their planned performance at the Ulster County Fair, organizers said the event must "(represent) the values of all members of our community" and that "showcasing of a symbol of division and racism runs counter to that principle".
+In cancelling their planned performance at the Ulster County Fair, organizers said the event must represent "the values of all members of our community" and that "showcasing of a symbol of division and racism runs counter to that principle."

 Critics say that the Confederate flag is a racist symbol, representing a war to continue slavery and racial segregation in the United States.
 The band said the cancellation was "very disappointing".
 Shirley says the flag represents history and Southern heritage.

-Shirley blamed Governor J.B.
-Pritzker's cancellation of the band from the DuQuoin State Fair lineup on political correctness, which he says is focused on the band's name.
-The governor's office said that state resources could not be used "to promote symbols of racism", specifying the Confederate flag in the group's logo.
+Shirley blamed Governor J. B. Pritzker's cancellation of the band from the DuQuoin State Fair lineup on political correctness, which he says is focused on the band's name.
+The governor's office said that state resources could not be used "to promote symbols of racism," specifying the Confederate flag in the group's logo.

 Shirley suffered a broken back on April 1, 2021.

-In 2022, the band continues touring the Country as a 4-piece band, with Shirley on Lead Vocals & Guitar, Rusty Hendrix on Lead Guitar, Mo Thaxton on Bass & sometimes Lead Vocals, and Mark DuFresne on Drums.
+In 2022, the band toured the US as a 4-piece band with Shirley on lead vocals and guitar, Rusty Hendrix on lead guitar, Mo Thaxton on bass and occasional lead vocals, and Mark DuFresne on drums.